 Myocarditis, pericarditis and the COVID-19 vaccine in New Zealand

-An increased risk of heart inflammation (myocarditis, pericarditis, or both) has been observed in people who have received mRNA COVID-19 vaccines in New Zealand and overseas, particularly in males under 30 years of age after the second vaccine dose.
+An increased risk of heart inflammation (myocarditis, pericarditis, or both) has been observed in people who have received COVID-19 vaccines, particularly in males under 30 years of age after the second vaccine dose.

 IMAC emphasises that the overwhelming benefits of vaccination in protecting against COVID-19 greatly outweigh the rare risk of these conditions, and Comirnaty (Pfizer mRNA vaccine) continues to be recommended for all people ≥ 5 years of age who do not have any contraindications to the vaccine.